-2015 was a strong year for job growth.
-According to the Bureau of Labor Statistics, total U.S. employment rose by 2.45 million jobs, as unemployment fell from 5.7% in January to 5.0% in December.
-With this January’s unemployment rate falling to 4.9% — and holding steady in February, 2016 is on track to be another year marked by low supply and high demand for skilled talent.
+Not that you need a reminder but…2017 was another strong year for job growth and 2018 has been no different.
+According to the Bureau of Labor Statistics, total U.S. employment rose by 1.8 million jobs, as unemployment fell from by 989,000 in 2016 to 4.1% .
+2018 is on track to be another year marked by low supply and high demand for skilled talent, not that you need a reminder of the skills gap….
 For staffing firms, this means that competition for talent is not abating and the search for a substantial competitive edge is on.

 The good news for enterprising firms is that they don’t have to look much further than their very own talent acquisition partners (secondary suppliers) to gain a sharper, stronger competitive edge.
 Secondary supplier enablement offers staffing firms the opportunity to automate, accelerate, expand, improve and even monetize talent sourcing from third-party providers.
 With the many benefits of supplier enablement, why do the vast majority of staffing businesses remain committed to indiscriminate supplier engagement?
 It is a fear of losing valuable, personal relationships in addition to the limited insight they have into the advantages gained from a tech-enabled supplier base.